Ryukijano/Aguwai-jauk/replit.md

 - Follow the established TypeScript patterns
 - Maintain mobile-first responsive design
 - Keep AI responses helpful and contextual to teaching jobs in Assam
+- Ensure page context is properly published for AI awareness